-- Can protect structures from collapsing from a fire for up to 4 hours.
+- Can protect structures from collapsing from fire for up to 4 hours.

 - Protects combustible materials for up to 60 minutes.

-- Provides time for people to evacuate a building.
+- Gives people time to evacuate a building.

-- Can be used under extreme conditions such as in industries or plants.
+- Can be used under extreme conditions such as in factories and plants.

 - Emits very little smoke during a fire.